CassieGV/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead.

 1. What is the DOM?
+    DOM means Document Object Model
+    The DOM is a like a translator, using input javascript to work through html

 2. What is an event?
+    anything that will cause anything to happen within code.
+For example, a programmer can create a 'click' event meaning that something will happen according to the code when a user clicks

 3. What is an event listener?
+    and event listener literally "listens" or watchs for the action that will trigger a specific event to occur

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? we have code to work with arrays

 5. What is a component?
+    components are javascript building blocks, made from html and css.
+These building blocks can then we built into the DOM

 ### Git Set up